 Consider this easy, breezy recipe a little bit of comfort food with Latin flair for a howling winter night.
 Nutritious pumpkin seeds are an ideal thickener for the bright sauce.
 And you can transform the dish into taco night by slicing the cooked chicken and stuffing into warmed corn tortillas and then dolloping on the sauce.

+No tomatillos?
 Tomatillos have a papery covering or husk and look like a small green tomato.
 If you can’t find tomatillos in your local produce store or canned at your grocers, you can substitute with the same quantity of underripe tomatoes and add a squeeze of lime juice.

 In large skillet over medium heat, toast pumpkin and cumin seeds until pumpkin seeds are golden and puffed, about 2 minutes.
 Remove to bowl of food processor to cool down.
 Grind seeds to the texture of coarse sand.
 Add shallot, cilantro, serrano or jalapeno pepper, garlic, spinach, tomatillos, lime juice, oregano, and salt to container; process until smooth.